southball/blog-astro/src/content/posts/20230528-git-rebase.md

 icon: "mdi:git"
 ---

+(2025-07-30 update: [`mmdc`](https://github.com/mermaid-js/mermaid-cli) is broken on my PC, and I can't be bothered to fix it yet.
+I'll probably replace this with something that does not require headless Chrome.)

 # Why this article?

 There may be many good articles about Git rebase, but I failed to find one that covers everything I want it to.
 Plus I need a draft for the Japanese version of this article, so here it is.